-- Knowing who all the Looked After Children are in school and ensuring that all relevant details from school record-keeping systems are updated as required. - Attending relevant training about LAC and acting as the key liaison professional for other agencies and carers in relation to LAC - Promoting a culture of high expectations and aspirations for how Looked After Children should learn. - Helping school staff understand the issues that affect the learning of Looked After Children such as differentiated teaching strategies appropriate for individual children and interventions such as: Precision Teaching, Visual and Auditory Memory support, Trauma and Attachment focused teaching - Making sure that carers understand the importance of supporting learning at home. - Removing the barriers to learning for Looked After Children, for example: using visuals to set consistent routines.
-Sharing social stories to explain situations - Ensuring any Looked After Children that are new to the school are welcomed positively and assessed when they start at the school to identify strengths and weaknesses in their learning.
-This will be used to inform planning and teaching.
+- Knowing who all the 'Children we Look After' are in school and ensuring that all relevant details from school record-keeping systems are updated as required. - Attending relevant training about CLA and acting as the key liaison professional for other agencies and carers in relation to CLA - Promoting a culture of high expectations and aspirations for how 'Children we Look After' should learn.

-- Developing personalised learning packages for LAC in conjunction with the relevant teaching staff and based on their PEP. - Ensuring that the Looked After Child has a voice in their school. - Leading on, developing and implementing the PEP within the school. - The social worker is responsible for initiating their part of the PEP process and should attend all PEP meetings - Monitoring the child's progress against the targets on the PEP and extending these targets if they have been achieved/adjusting those that haven't been achieved by looking at potential barriers. - When moving to a new setting, ensuring the child makes a smooth transition to their new school and that the child's records are transferred without delay. - Liaising with the Virtual School in all aspects of the LAC progress and support. - Convening urgent multi-agency meetings if a Looked After Child is experiencing difficulties or is at risk of exclusion. - Producing at least one annual report\ to the Governing Body which should include: current progress, attendance and exclusions (if any), any concerns regarding behaviour, how the PEP has been implemented and whether the actions put in place are effective in addressing the learning needs of Looked After Child, how the Designated Teacher works in partnership with the LA, training undertaken for carrying out the role effectively. (\The report must not mention the children's names for confidentiality reasons). - Promoting good home-school links and the importance of education as a way of improving life chances http://publications.teachernet.gov.uk/eOrderingDownload/01046-2009BKT-EN.PDF - Improving the Educational Attainment of Children in Care (Looked after Children) http://publications.everychildmatters.gov.uk/eOrderingDownload/DCSF-00523-2009.pdf - ➤ Improving the attainment of looked after children in primary schools Guidance for Schools http://publications.teachernet.gov.uk/eOrderingDownload/01047-2009.pdf - Improving the attainment of looked after young people in secondary schools Guidance for Schools http://publications.teachernet.gov.uk/eOrderingDownload/01048-2009.pdf
+- Helping school staff understand the issues that affect the learning of 'Children we Look After' such as differentiated teaching strategies appropriate for individual children and interventions such as: Precision Teaching, Visual and Auditory Memory support, Trauma and Attachment focused teaching - Making sure that carers understand the importance of supporting learning at home. - Removing the barriers to learning for 'Children we Look After,' for example: using visuals to set consistent routines.
+Sharing social stories to explain situations - Ensuring any 'Children we Look After' that are new to the school are welcomed positively and assessed when they start at the school to identify strengths and weaknesses in their learning.
+This will be used to inform planning and teaching. - Developing personalised learning packages for CLA in conjunction with the relevant teaching staff and based on their PEP. - Ensuring that the 'Looked After Child' has a voice in their school. - Leading on, developing and implementing the PEP within the school. - The social worker is responsible for initiating their part of the PEP process and should attend all PEP meetings - Monitoring the child's progress against the targets on the PEP and extending these targets if they have been achieved/adjusting those that haven't been achieved by looking at potential barriers. - When moving to a new setting, ensuring the child makes a smooth transition to their new school and that the child's records are transferred without delay. - Liaising with the Virtual School in all aspects of the CLA progress and support. - Convening urgent multi-agency meetings if a 'Looked After Child' is experiencing difficulties or is at risk of exclusion. - Producing at least one annual report to the Governing Body which should include: current progress, attendance and exclusions (if any), any concerns regarding behaviour, how the PEP has been implemented and whether the actions put in place are effective in addressing the learning needs of 'Looked After Child,' how the Designated Teacher works in partnership with the LA, training undertaken for carrying out the role effectively.
+(The report must not mention the children's names for confidentiality reasons). - Promoting good home-school links and the importance of education as a way of improving life chances